INTRODUCTION AND MISSION

 Intellectual Freedom Statement

 A conscious effort is made to present all points of view; personal biases and censorship are avoided.
 Resources shall not be automatically excluded from the library because of the origin, background or views of those contributing to their creation.
 Should an item or title be challenged for removal, the library will require a written response by the challenger along with a challenge form provided by the library.
-In conjunction with the Library Director, The Library Committee will determine if item will be removed.
+The Library Director will determine if item will be removed.

 Electronic Resources Collection Development Policy